 For six days we are God's partner in making the world a better place.
 We use our God-given talents to create new technology, lifesaving medical breakthroughs, art, and all kinds of wondrous things.
-However, in order to place our accomplishments in the right perspective, we stop creating, doing, and achieving for one day.
-The byproduct of this weekly respite is that we are able to break free from the tyranny of our schedules without worry.
+However, in order to place our accomplishments in the right perspective, we stop creating, doing, and achieving for one day out of seven.
+We are at rest.

+On the Sabbath, we remember that God created the world.
+We remember that we are not in control.
+By letting go of our creative work, we recognize that we do not run the world.
+The byproduct of this weekly break is that we are able to break free from the tyranny of our schedules without worry.
 We are able to press the pause button on our life and take time to focus on what really matters.